ionic-team/ionic-docs/src/pages/studio/designer.md

 ### Adding New Elements

-To add new elements to a template, first open the element insertion dropdowns by clicking one of the buttons near the top of Compose.
+To add new elements to a page or component, drag and drop a new element from the Elements list, or use right click and "Quick Add" to add context-specific elements easily.

 <figure>
   <img alt="Add Element Menu" src="/docs/assets/img/studio/ss-add-element-menu.png" />
 </figure>

-These menus contains HTML elements, Ionic components, and the custom components in the app.

-To insert an element, click and hold on it, then drag it into place in either canvas or code (in **Template** mode).

-Dragging an element into code allows more precise placement, but dragging it into the canvas may be easier and offers intelligent `slot` usage when using Ionic components.
+Elements may also be dragged into the HTML for a page or component, and will result in a new code snippet being inserted at the cursor position.

 ### Quick Adding New Elements